asifkd012020/open-itg-aws_runbooks/alb/Runbook.md

 ### 4. HTTP requests will be redirected to HTTP/S
 `This Section will be updated soon.`

+### 5. Restrict Access to Deny Regions Outside US region
+ *Policy resticts the access to Deny any resources outside of US Region*

 ## Detective Controls
 <img src="/docs/img/Detect.png" width="50">